 The ESPP is designed to allow our eligible employees and the eligible employees of our participating subsidiaries to purchase shares of our common stock, at semi-annual intervals, with their accumulated payroll deductions.
-The ESPP will be administered by a committee appointed by our board of directors.

 Share Reserve.
-A total of 295,599 shares of our common stock will initially be available for issuance under the ESPP.
-The share limit will automatically increase on the first trading day in January of each year by an amount equal to lesser of (1) 1% of the total number of outstanding shares of our common stock on the last trading day in December in the prior year, (2) 1,000,000 shares, or (3) such lesser number as determined by our board of directors.
+A total of shares of our common stock will initially be available for issuance under the ESPP.
+The share limit will automatically increase on the first trading day in January of each year by an amount equal to lesser of (1) % of the total number of outstanding shares of our common stock on the last trading day in December in the prior year, (2) shares, or (3) such lesser number as determined by our board of directors.